grommunio/gromox/doc/mta-smart-hosts.rst

 Postfix wiring example
 ======================

 Postfix can query the table live through MySQL maps.
-Two maps are needed; neither affects mail of domains without a gateway row (such senders keep using the global ``relayhost``).
+Three maps are needed; none of them affects mail of domains without a gateway row (such senders keep using the global ``relayhost``).

 main.cf::